latte-incognito/go_plus_bdd_testing/readme.md

 For us we create basic_test.go file which is responsible for collection of feature files to run test from root use :
 ``go test -v --godog.format=pretty``

+#### Notes
+Godog doesn't have documentation in proper way, it works with god blessing mb ginkgo ?